 Oftentimes, you won’t be able to see any visible damage—although cracking is usually pretty visible in the lining—because the damage is within the material or the cracks are microscopic and/or very difficult to see with the naked eye.

-Even though hockey helmets have an expiration date, how long hockey helmets are good for really boils down to how hard you play, and how well you take care of your helmet.
+Even though hockey helmets have a HECC certification expiration date, how long is a hockey helmet good for really boils down to how hard you play, and how well you take care of your helmet.

 They aren’t designed to be a short-term method of head protection.
 They’re designed to be strong, durable, with plenty of built-in longevity so that you can wring every drop of usefulness out of it.

 If you know your certification is nearly up, it’s a good idea to start shopping because 6 ½ years is a fair amount of time for personal protective equipment to last.
 Always consider replacing your helmet after a heavy blow, or at least have it inspected.

 You always want to keep your equipment in prime shape as it could mean the difference between walking away from an injury or sustaining a severe concussion.
 Considering the price of helmets these days, there’s really no need for anyone to be wearing an expired helmet.